 Travel through the marvellous mountain and desert landscapes of Persia and visit some of the most remarkable monuments in the ancient and Islamic worlds.
-This 23-day tour explores the art and history of Iran, from Tabriz and Tehran in the north, to Isfahan and Shiraz.
-The tour visits ancient Achaemenid palaces and royal tombs, mysterious Sasanian fire temples, and enchanting mud-brick cities on the desert fringes, and explores Islamic Iran through its fabled Persian cities with their enchanting gardens, caravanserais, bazaars and stunning mosques.
+This 23-day tour explores the art and history of Iran, from Tabriz and Tehran in the north, to Isfahan and Shiraz in the south.
+The tour visits ancient Achaemenid palaces and royal tombs, mysterious Sasanian fire temples, and enchanting mud-brick cities on the desert fringes, and explores Islamic Iran with its enchanting gardens, caravanserais, bazaars and stunning mosques.
 Throughout we encounter the unsurpassed friendliness and hospitality of the Iranian people.

 Tehran’s wonderful museums and palaces including the Golestan Palace complex

 Sasanian watchtowers, palaces and fire temples at Takht-e Soleiman

 Wandering through the gardens of Shiraz, where Persia’s poets are celebrated

 Classical sites of Persepolis and Pasargadae

 Evocative Zoroastrian and medieval sites in the desert city of Yazd

 UNESCO World Heritage-listed Isfahan, centre of the ‘renaissance’ Safavid period